nubawan/ragbased-chatbot-fe/README.md

 # MiRAG
-A RAG Based Chat Bot Using pthon And Stramlit
+A RAG Based Chat Bot Using python And Streamlit